JetBrains/intellij-sdk-docs/basics/run_configurations.md

 *Run Configurations* allow users to run a certain type of external processes from within the IDE, e.g. a script, an application, a server, etc. You can provide UI for the user to specify execution options, as well as an option to create a run configuration based on a specific location in the source code.

-If you want IDEs to advertise that your plugin supports run configurations, look at the page about [feature extractor](/plugin_repository/feature_extractor.md).
+If you want IDEs to show a prompt to users that your plugin supports run configurations, look at the page about [feature extractor](/plugin_repository/feature_extractor.md).

 # Architectural overview